akshayiosdeveloper/SwiftUI-2024/README.md

-started tinder trip app on 8 august done with tinder trip  on 12 august final touches to tinder trip app
+started tinder trip app on 8 august done with tinder trip  on 12 august final touches to tinder trip app started new chapter 20 based on apple wallet design